How to Press Seaweed for Art

 A quick video of positioning seaweed ready to be dried & pressed

-We collected seaweed from the south coast of the Isle of Wight and the west coast of Cornwall to make pressings for art prints, and watercolour prints.
+We collected seaweed from the south coast of the Isle of Wight and the west coast of Cornwall to make pressings for seaweed prints, and painting watercolour seaweed paintings.

 Through the summer we mostly found red seaweed, in autumn and winter, we see more green and brown.